 Prepare the chickpeas:

-- In a bowl, combine the chickpeas, lime juice, and zest, oil, and cilantro.
+- In a bowl, combine the chickpeas, lime juice and zest, extra virgin olive oil, and cilantro.
 Season lightly with salt.
-Set aside for 10-15 minutes.
+Set aside at room temperature until needed.

-- Remove the garlic cloves from the skin.
-Trim the stems off the jalapeno peppers and remove any woody parts from the tops of the tomatillo peppers.
+- Carefully pop the garlic cloves from the skin.
+Trim the stems off the jalapeño peppers and remove any woody parts from the tops of the tomatillo peppers.

 Finish cooking the soup:

-- Add the garlic cloves, jalapeno, and tomatillos to the soup.
-Add the kale and cook an additional 15 minutes until the kale is bright green and tender—taste and season with salt and pepper.
+- Add the garlic cloves, jalapeño, and tomatillos to the soup.
+Add the kale and cook for an additional 15 minutes until the kale is bright green and tender.
+Taste and season with salt and pepper.

-- Use an immersion blender to blend the soup until smooth.
+- Blend the soup: Use an immersion blender to blend the soup until smooth.
 If the soup seems a bit thin, add the tahini.
-(Note, you can also add a peeled, diced potato or two during step 3 for a thicker soup…adjust cook time as necessary)

 - Ladle the blended soup into bowls and pile the marinated chickpeas on top.
 Enjoy!